alyzcly/Software-Versioning-Lab/README.md

 ---

 ## 🎯 Learning Outcomes
-At the end of this laboratory, the student should be able to:
 1. Identify software development tools and standards used in software projects.
 2. Create and manage a GitHub repository.
 3. Apply Git version control commands.